thmsschrdr/Toolbox/README.md

 # 3 in 1 Toolbox app

-This is a small project of mine to show hires my coding experience in SwiftUI and how I set up my GitHub
+This is a small project of mine to show my coding experience in SwiftUI and how I set up my GitHub for potential employers.

 This app includes
 * A Counter